-Convective parametrisation in the MetUM is derived from the bulk mass flux scheme developed by Gregory and Rowntree (1990).
-The scheme's foundation is single plume parcel theory modified to represent the average properties of an ensemble of convective plumes.
+(1990).
+The scheme's foundation is single-plume parcel theory modified to represent the average properties of an ensemble of convective plumes.
 The scheme triggers convection from the boundary layer using an undilute parcel calculation, then performs shallow or deep convection for grid points where convection is triggered.
 Mid-level convection can be triggered from levels in the free troposphere.

-Several adjustments to the deep convection scheme have been introduced since Gregory and Rowntree (1990) such as the addition of down-drafts (Gregory and Allen 1991), convective momentum transport using a flux gradient approach (Stratton et al. 2009) and a CAPE closure scheme, which uses a dilute CAPE calculation, based on Fritsch and Chappell (1980a,b).
-The time scale for the CAPE closure is fixed at 90 minutes unless very high largescale vertical velocities are detected in the column, when the time scale is reduced to ensure numerical stability.
+Several adjustments to the deep convection scheme have been introduced since Gregory and Rowntree (1990), such as the addition of downdraughts (Gregory and Allen, 1991), convective momentum transport using a flux gradient approach (Stratton et al., 2009) and a convective available potential energy (CAPE) closure scheme, which uses a dilute CAPE calculation, based on Fritsch and Chappell (1980a,b).
+The time-scale for the CAPE closure is fixed at 90 minutes unless very high large-scale vertical velocities are detected in the column, when the time-scale is reduced to ensure numerical stability.

 The shallow convection scheme uses a Grant (2001) closure based on a turbulent kinetic energy budget.
-Shallow convective momentum transport uses flux-gradient relationships derived from cloud resolving models of shallow convection (Grant and Brown 1999).
-For a full description of the MetUM convection scheme and how it couples to other aspects of the model see Walters et al. (2011).
-The configuration used here has a few additional modifications, including requiring undilute ascent to be diagnosed for at least three vertical layers to trigger convection and slight changes to energy corrections.
+Shallow convective momentum transport uses flux-gradient relationships derived from cloud-resolving models of shallow convection (Grant and Brown, 1999).
+Walters et al. (2011) give a full description of the MetUM convection scheme and how it couples to other aspects of the model.
+The configuration used here has a few additional modifications, including a requirement that undilute ascent is diagnosed for at least three vertical layers to trigger convection and slight changes to energy corrections.